Austin Healey 3000

 The Austin Healey 3000 was fitted with 590H15 Dunlop RS5.
 If you intend to still fit Crossply today we would recommend the 590H15 Avon Turbospeed.
 However we would recommend fitting a period radial alternative to make your Healey more suited to modern roads.

-We have no doubt that fitting the Michelin 180HR15 XAS asymmetric tyres will make your Austin Healey handle and look better than any other road tyres.
+We have no doubt that fitting the Michelin 180HR15 XAS asymmetric tyres on a 4.5” or wider wheel will make your Austin Healey handle and look better than any other road tyres.
 As a result we have calculated an all in special deal for Austin Healey tyres.
 This deal includes reduced price on sets of 4 or 5 Michelin XAS 180HR15 tyres and free carriage to most of Europe, and subsidised shipping charges to the rest of the world.

 At Longstone Tyres, we believe the tyre options for Austin Healey have long been a problem area.
 Original fitment for the early cars was a 590H15 Dunlop RS5, with the most common radial alternative being a 165x15.
 If you want 165R15 tyres Longstone Tyres would strongly recomend 165HR15 Michelin XAS.
 Another common radial tyre size for the Austin Healey is a 185/70x15, with this particular tyre size being more suited towards the road rallying and racing scene.
 If you want to fit this oversize tyre, the 185/70VR15 Avon CR6ZZ is the one to go for.
 We hope to have solved this problem for Healey owners!